prophile/typ-report/sections/background.md

 with time.

 There are two things to immediately note about the monoid.
-Firstly, that the first occurrence from an occurrence and itself is that occurrence; that is to say the monoid is *idempotent*.
+Firstly, that the monoid is *idempotent*.
 Secondly, neither of the arguments to the monoid operation should have any bias towards it, which would make the monoid unfair: that is to say, the monoid should be *commutative*.